ZishanAdThandar/burptoggle/README.md

 ![made-with-javascript](https://img.shields.io/badge/Made%20with-JavaScript-1f425f.svg)

-## 🌟 Introduction
+## 🌟 Introduction (﷽)

 **Burp Toggle** is a free and open-source script that simplifies your Burp Suite workflow by allowing you to enable and disable the Burp Proxy with a single click.
 Designed to be lightweight and efficient, it consumes minimal RAM, making it ideal for resource-conscious users.

 ## ✨ Features

-- 🔄 **Toggle Burp Proxy:** Quickly enable or disable the Burp Proxy.## 📦 Installation
+- 🔄 **Toggle Burp Proxy:** Quickly enable or disable the Burp Proxy.
 - ⚙️ **Easy Setup:** Minimal configuration required to get started.
-- 📦 **Lightweight:** Consumes minimal RAM, ensuring smooth performance.
+- 🧩 **Lightweight:** Consumes minimal RAM, ensuring smooth performance.
 Designed to be fast and efficient.
-- 🚀 **FOSS:** Free and open-source, with code transparency and community contributions.
+- 🌐 **FOSS:** Free and open-source, with code transparency and community contributions.

 ## 📦 Installation